hashicorp/terraform-provider-azurerm/website/docs/r/federated_identity_credential.html.markdown

 ## Arguments Reference

 The following arguments are supported:

-* `location` - (Required) The Azure Region where the Federated Identity Credential should exist.
-Changing this forces a new Federated Identity Credential to be created.

 * `name` - (Required) Specifies the name of this Federated Identity Credential.
 Changing this forces a new Federated Identity Credential to be created.